 With advancing practice “heaven opens” more and more and the spiritual world begins to communicate more clearly with us.
 We learn to make contact – through prayers and callings – with the Masters of our heart and deepen the relationship to them.
 By absorbing their fine healing energies we experience cleansing transformational processes and inner openings which allow us access to the divine source.

 In silent sitting meditations there is no technique which forces or steers something.
 All our doing comes to rest whilst we are completely awake inside.
-“Compassionate seeing” is enough to fathom the nature of our spirit and to recognize that which is the “one and all”.
+“Compassionate seeing” is enough to fathom the nature of our mind.

 All these elements of practice are interwoven with each other and complement each other.
 They pick us up at the various levels of inner development, support and stabilize us.